Crabtree's Kittle House Restaurant & Inn

 Where Westchester Keeps Its Secrets

 The approach tells you something.
 Kittle Road dead-ends at a cul-de-sac in Chappaqua, one of those Westchester towns that moves slowly by design, and the restaurant at its terminus has spent decades operating largely outside the conversation that drives reservations at places like Blue Hill at Stone Barns in Tarrytown or the marquee kitchens of Manhattan.
 That obscurity is, by any reasonable measure, the most interesting thing about it.
 Crabtree's Kittle House sits in the category of destination restaurants that reward the specifically curious rather than the broadly attentive.
+It is a farm-to-table American fine dining restaurant in Chappaqua, New York, with a wine program that earned Star Wine List's number-one ranking in 2024.

 There is a version of this kind of place in almost every region: the inn-and-dining-room combination set back from the main road, running on a combination of local loyalty and the occasional pilgrim who found it through a wine list or a long-ago write-up.
 Crabtree's Kittle House fits that template, but what separates it from its rural-inn peers is the seriousness of its cellar.
-In 2024, Star Wine List ranked it number one in its category — a credential that places the wine program in a peer set that includes rooms with far greater name recognition.
+In 2024, Star Wine List ranked it number one in its category, a credential that places the wine program in a comparable set that includes rooms with far greater name recognition.
 For context, the restaurants EP Club regularly covers at that tier of wine ambition include Le Bernardin in New York City, The French Laundry in Napa, and Single Thread Farm in Healdsburg.
 The Kittle House belongs in that wine conversation even if it rarely appears in the same sentence.

 The Hudson Valley Sourcing Context